-The enduring value of a HUMANITIES degree in general and an ENGLISH degree in particular is much in the news these days.
-See recent articles in The Washington Post, Forbes Magazine, The Chonicle of Higher Education, The New York Times, and elsewhere on the topic.
+The enduring value of a Humanities degree in general and an English degree in particular is much in the news these days.
+See 2019 articles in Bloomberg , The New York Times, and the Chronicle of Higher Education.
+(For older but still recent articles, look in The Washington Post, The Huffington Post, Forbes Magazine, The Chonicle of Higher Education, The New York Times, and NaceWeb.)
+Here's a sampling:

 A traditional liberal arts curriculum includes subjects, like philosophy and literature, that seemingly have little relevance in the modern workplace.
 Yet many of the skills most desired by employers are also quite abstract.
 According to a 2018 survey by the National Association of Colleges and Employers, the three attributes of college graduates that employers considered most important were written communication, problem-solving and the ability to work in a team.
 Quantitative and technical skills both made the top 10, alongside other “soft” skills like initiative, verbal communication and leadership.
 In the liberal arts tradition, these skills are built through dialogue between instructors and students, and through close reading and analysis of a broad range of subjects and texts. - The New York Times (2019)

 [E]mployers are seeking hires with communication skills and comfort in multicultural environments. . . .
 Those with degrees in English . . . brought home bigger paychecks, with starting salaries rising 14.3%." – Wall Street Journal (2016)

 - "That 'Useless' Liberal Arts Degree Has Become Tech's Hottest Ticket….
 Throughout the major U.S. tech hubs, whether Silicon Valley or Seattle, Boston or Austin, Tex., software companies are discovering that liberal arts thinking makes them stronger." – Forbes Magazine (2015)